How to Become a Business Analyst in 2026: The Complete Career Switch Guide

 Requirements elicitation comes first because everything else depends on it.
 This is the practice of drawing out what people actually need, not just what they say they want.
 If you have ever had to figure out what a client really meant when they said "make it better," you have done informal elicitation.

 Requirements documentation is where most career switchers underestimate the difficulty.
 Writing down what you have learned in structured, unambiguous ways sounds simple until you try to define "the system should be user-friendly" in terms a developer can build against.
+If you want to see what real BA lessons look like in practice, try a sample lesson.
 Clear, precise writing is arguably the single most important BA skill.

 Stakeholder management is about navigating conflicting priorities.
 Every project has people who want different things.
 The BA does not pick winners.
 The BA identifies the conflicts, quantifies the trade-offs, and helps the group make an informed decision.